lakshya1333/War_Room/HACKATHON_SUBMISSION.md

 ## Executive Summary

 **War Room V4.0** is a revolutionary AI-powered cybersecurity platform that transforms offensive security operations into an immersive, multi-sensory experience.
-Built specifically for the Gemini Hackathon, it showcases the cutting-edge capabilities of Gemini 2.0 Flash Thinking Experimental in the most demanding real-world application: penetration testing.
+Built specifically for the Gemini Hackathon, it showcases the cutting-edge capabilities of **Gemini 3 Pro Preview** with intelligent fallback in the most demanding real-world application: penetration testing.

 ## 🎯 What Makes This Special